UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_15.md

 **Zach:** I appreciate you for being honest.
 If anybody else wants to come up and speak, then raise your hand.
 I'll bring you up if you have any questions.

-Was there anything else in the PreAmA?
+Was there anything else in the pre-ama?

 **Mark:** I didn't see anything.
-I think we're good.
+I think we're good. 🫡

 **Zach:** One more person is typing.
 Let's see if they have anything to say.